CrunchyData/postgres-operator/hugo/content/Security/postgres-operator-rbac.md

     Error:  Authentication Failed: 401

 ## Making Security Changes

-The Operator today requires you to make Operator user security changes in the pgouser and pgorole files, and for those changes to take effect you are required to re-deploy the Operator:
+The PostgreSQL Operator requires you to make Operator user security changes in the pgouser and pgorole files, and for those changes to take effect you are required to re-deploy the Operator:

     make deployoperator